 For years it was thought that scalp hair grew as individual strands, but scalp hair actually grows in tiny little groups of 1-4 hairs each.
 These groups are called “follicular units.”
 Surprisingly, even after doctors learned about the existence of these groups, they didn’t think to use them in the hair transplant.

-One of the most important aspects of Follicular Unit Hair Transplantation is stereo-microscopic dissection.
+One of the most important aspects of FUT hair transplant surgery is stereo-microscopic dissection.
 This allows follicular units to be isolated from the donor strip without being broken up or damaged.
 During graft dissection, it is critical that the whole follicular unit is kept intact as this will maximize its growth.
 Intact follicular units will also give the most fullness to the hair restoration, as they contain the full, natural complement of 1-4 hairs.
 Read more about Graft Dissection »

 Recipient sites are the tiny slits or holes that the hair transplant surgeon makes in the patient’s scalp, where the follicular unit grafts are placed during a hair transplant procedure.
 At Bernstein Medical, the recipient sites in all of our hair transplants are made using lateral slits (also called coronal or horizontal slits).
 Lateral slits have the advantage of orienting the hair within the follicular unit to match the way it grows in nature.
 This gives the hair transplant surgeon the highest degree of control over the direction and angle in which the transplanted hairs will ultimately grow.
 Read more about Recipient Sites »